aumc-bscs5th/Software-Engineering/README.md

 https://github.com/aumc-bscs5th/Software-Engineering/invitations
 ### Welcome to Software Engineering Course offered at Air University Multan Campus for undergraduate Classes.

-Course Code - SE-225                      Credit Hours: 3-1 --> 04              Lab Yes
+Course Code:      SE-225                      Credit Hours: 3-1 --> 04              Lab:             Yes

-Pre-requiste   Object Oriented Programming                        Weekly Classes        03 hours            Labs - 03 hours
+Pre-requiste   Object Oriented Programming                        Weekly Classes:        03 hours            Labs:       03 hours

 This Course is Prerequisite For: SE327,SE329

-Course Instructor                                                Ahmad Moshin (ahmad@aumc.edu.pk)
+Course Instructor:                                                Ahmad Moshin (ahmad@aumc.edu.pk)

 ### The objectives of this course are:
 -- To introduce the students to the principles and techniques of Software Engineering leading to better analysis and design